ali56syed/babysuite/README.md

   - Ability to take photo when logging an item.
 - Global Filters
   - Ability to filter the log.
-- Navbar
-  - Ability to navigate to different parts of the application.
 - Milk Log
   - Ability to log and track milk feedings.